The Program that goes Wrong

 Management in denial

-But the biggest issue was that senior management were in complete denial.
+But the biggest issue was that senior management was in complete denial.
 Bunking off on a grand scale.

 Individual plan components for all aspects of the program were logical and with reasonable forecast delivery dates.
 And these were communicated up the line.